Siege of Yorktown: Articles of capitulation

-Done in the Trenches before Yorktown, in Virginia, October 19, 1781.

-George WashingtonLe Comte de RochambeauLe Comte de BarrasEn mon nom & celui du Comte de Grasse.

-Article 10 controversy

-George Washington refused to accept the Tenth Article of the Yorktown Articles of Capitulation, which granted immunity to provincials, and Cornwallis failed to make any effort to press the matter.
-"The outcry against the Tenth Article was vociferous and immediate, as Americans on both sides of the Atlantic proclaimed their sense of betrayal."

 Aftermath

-Following the surrender, the American and French officers entertained the British officers to dinner.
-The British officers were "overwhelmed" by the civility their erstwhile foes extended to them, with some French officers offering "profuse" sympathies for the defeat, as one British officer, Captain Samuel Graham, commented.
-Equally, the French aide to Rochambeau, Cromot du Bourg, noted the coolness of the British officers, particularly O'Hara, considering the defeat they had endured.
+Following the British surrender, Continental Army and French officers entertained the British officers to dinner.
+Cornwallis did not attend and O'Hara was the head officer for the British.
+The Americans were amazed at O'Hara's composure but, unlike the French, they were not entertained by his air of self-satisfaction.
+The French were charmed by O'Hara and began to express sympathies for the British in their defeat and engaged the British officers in friendly conversation, even inviting them to private dinners.
+Rochambeau left the dinner given by Washington to visit and pay respects to Cornwallis.
+He even lent Cornwallis 150,000 pounds in silver to refill his nearly empty military treasury.
+The mutual admiration of the French and British offices caused American concerns about future relations with the French.

 Five days after the battle ended, on October 24, 1781, the British fleet sent by Clinton to rescue the British army arrived.
 The fleet picked up several provincials who had escaped on October 18, and they informed Admiral Thomas Graves that they believed Cornwallis had surrendered.
 Graves picked up several more provincials along the coast, and they confirmed this fact.
 Graves sighted the French Fleet, but chose to leave because he was outnumbered by nine ships, and thus he sent the fleet back to New York.

-On October 25, Washington issued an order which stipulated that all fugitive slaves who had joined the British were to be rounded up by the Continental Army and placed under the supervision of armed guards in fortified positions on both sides of the York River.
-There, they were to remain until "arrangements could be made to return them to their enslavers."
+On October 25, Washington issued an order which stipulated that all fugitive slaves who had joined the British were to be rounded up by the Continental Army and placed under the supervision of armed guards in fortified positions on both sides of the York River until arrangements could be made to return them to their enslavers.
 Historian Gregory J. W. Urwin describes Washington's action as "[converting] his faithful Continentals—the men credited with winning American independence—into an army of slave catchers."

 After the British surrender, Washington sent Tench Tilghman to report the victory to Congress.
 After a difficult journey, he arrived in Philadelphia, which celebrated for several days.
 The British Prime Minister, Lord North, is reported to have exclaimed "Oh God, it's all over" when told of the defeat.
-Three months after the battle, a motion to end "further prosecution of offensive warfare on the continent of North America" - effectively a no confidence motion - passed in the British House of Commons.
-Lord North and his government resigned.
+On March 4, 1782, a motion to end "further prosecution of offensive warfare on the continent of North America"—effectively a no confidence motion—passed in the British House of Commons.
+Lord North and his government resigned on March 20.

-Washington moved his army to New Windsor, New York where they remained stationed until the Treaty of Paris was signed on September 3, 1783, formally ending the war.
+Washington moved the Continental Army to New Windsor, New York, where they remained until the Treaty of Paris was signed on September 3, 1783, bringing the eight-year war to an end and establishing the independence of the colonies.
 Although the peace treaty did not happen for two years following the end of the battle, the Yorktown campaign proved to be decisive; there was no significant battle or campaign on the North American mainland after the Battle of Yorktown and in March 1782, "the British Parliament had agreed to cease hostilities."